sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Count increased (for example by adding geometry versions) or if users mistakenly removed the channel user attributes used to determine changes in textures.

+'Export Custom Channel Selection' when used with 'Only Modified Textures' previously would error with certain maskStack configurations.

 'Export Custom Channel Selection' when used with 'Only Modified Textures' would not register changes to a channel caused by a Channel Layer in the Layerstack.

+ Metadata added to Channels to determine what textures have changed between exports are no longer visible to the user in the 'Channel' Info Section

 ##Developer Notes: